tasnaps/FileCategorizer/README.md

 ## Troubleshooting

 - **Missing Logs:**
-  Ensure that the logging level is set to INFO or lower and that no external libraries override your logging configuration.
+  Ensure the logging level is set to INFO or lower and that no external libraries override your logging configuration.

 - **PDF Extraction Errors:**
   Some PDFs may be corrupt or non-standard.
 These files are logged and skipped.